billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

 Several of the installed mods are intended to be easily removed if you don't want them.

-This page describes things you can remove/disable without worrying about destabilizing the mod set.
+This page describes installed mods that you can remove/disable without worrying about destabilizing the mod set.

-## HUD Mods
+## HUD and UI Mods

 Some default HUD changes are made by RWTF.
-You can/should edit them to your liking.
+You can edit them to your liking by adding/removing mods.

-### Base interface
+### General UI Changes

-Inventory/spell screens, dialog boxes, etc:
+These mods affect inventory/spell screens, dialog boxes, etc:
 - SkyUI
 - Dear Diary Dark Mode (white text)
 - A Matter of Time

-Start menu + music:
+These mods change start menu + music:
 - Vintage skyrim mainmenu replacer
 - Main menu music replacer - Malukah